-As Hurricane Irma barreled through the Caribbean and toward southern Florida, our missionaries in Haiti, Dominican Republic, Cuba*, Puerto Rico, Tampa and Belle Glade prepared for catastrophic destruction.
-Thankfully, the Salesian-run programs in Irma’s path -- and the children and families they serve -- were not hit directly, but there is still much to do now to rebuild shattered lives.
+As Hurricane Irma barreled through the Caribbean and toward southern Florida, our missionaries in Haiti, Dominican Republic, Cuba, Puerto Rico, and Belle Glade prepared for catastrophic destruction.
+Thankfully, the Salesian-run programs in Irma’s path — and the children and families they serve – were not hit directly, but there is still much to do now to rebuild shattered lives.

-In Tampa and Belle Glade -- where Salesian missionaries serve hundreds of disadvantaged children and families -- donations helped purchase food, water and ice for the affected community, and also helped those with limited resources travel to safer locations.
+In Tampa and Belle Glade — where Salesian missionaries serve hundreds of disadvantaged children and families — donations helped purchase food, water and ice for the affected community, and also helped those with limited resources to travel to safer locations.
 Over 120 people took shelter at the Mary Help of Christians Center in Tampa during the hurricane.
-Once missionaries on the islands fully assess their needs, donations will help provide immediate humanitarian relief -- including food, clean water and shelter -- as well as longer-term reconstruction assistance.
+Once missionaries on the islands fully assess their needs, donations will help provide immediate humanitarian relief — including food, clean water and shelter — as well as longer-term reconstruction assistance.

 “Even after the television cameras are gone, we are committed to remaining with disaster victims for as long as they need us,” concludes Fr.
 Mark.